 Oh, look, the total of the word is 666.

 Six hundred threescore and six, just as Revelations states it.
+Beware the beast.

 What does this mean?